Azure-Samples/azure-serverless-workshop-team-assistant/6-scheduler-bot/README.md

 1. Sign in with the following account:
     * username: `azureserverlessdemo@gmail.com`
     * password: `s3rverless1`
 1. For the **Calendar ID** select **Enter custom value**.
 Choose another expression to get the current item of the foreach loop.
-The expression is: `item()`
+The expression is: `item()`.
+Open the expression editor tab again and type in `item()`
 1. Add another step in the foreach to **Append to array variable** - append the **Event List** to the "schedules" array.
     ![](images/6.png)
 1. After/outside the foreach, call the function to evaluate the responses.
     * Add a function, select your app, select the `ScheduleBot` function
     * Pass in the **schedules** variable to the function
-1. Add a response after the function, paste in the following to return a message to the bot:
+1. Add a response after the function, paste in the following to return a message to the bot.
+This will just return a stringified version of the response body from the Function Step (called `SchedulerBot`):
     ```json
     {
     "message": "@{body('SchedulerBot')}"
     }
     ```
     ![](images/7.png)
-1. Save the logic app, and grab the trigger invoke URL from the trigger
+1. Save the logic app, and copy the trigger invoke URL from the trigger.
+If you want before registering with the bot you can debug by using a REST client (like Postman) and POSTing to the Logic App URL with sample payload from step 5 above.
+However you can just register it to your bot to see it work live if you want.

 ## Train the bot
 Go to the Squire UX and add a new skill.